brenden17/infinity/bigdata/mongo/year-mapreduce/readme.md

-# Simple toy Monogdb mapReduce
+# Simple toy with Monogdb mapReduce

 Suppose that I have my own business which is so small but deals with big money.
 I have been writing down financial book by myself since Jaunary of 2011.
 Today I want to know the months expension between 2011 and 2012.